soltrinox/rift/README.md

   - From source:
     - `cd ~/.morph/ && git clone git@github.com:morph-labs/rift && cd ./rift/rift-engine/ && pip install -e .`

-*Rift VSCode Extension* (via `code --install-extension`, change the executable as needed):
+**Rift VSCode Extension** (via `code --install-extension`, change the executable as needed):
 - `cd ./editors/rift-vscode && npm i && bash reinstall.sh`

 ## Contributing
-We welcome contributions to Rift at all levels of the stack, from adding support for new open-source models in the Rift Code Engine, to implementing the Rift API for your favorite programming language, to UX polish in the VSCode extension, to adding support for your editor.
-See our [contribution guide](/CONTRIBUTORS.md).
+We welcome contributions to Rift at all levels of the stack, for example:
+- adding support for new open-source models in the Rift Code Engine
+- implementing the Rift API for your favorite programming language
+- UX polish in the VSCode extension
+- adding support for your favorite editor.

+See our [contribution guide](/CONTRIBUTORS.md) for details and guidelines.

 Programming is evolving.
 Join the [community](https://discord.gg/wa5sgWMfqv), contribute to our roadmap, and help shape the future of software.